gregology/gregology.github.io/_posts/2007-10-10-im-in-ireland.md

 categories:
   - Uncategorized
 ---
-I&#8217;ve made it to Ireland.
+I've made it to Ireland.
 Last night we hit the piss in an Irish themed pub, there are heaps of them here!
-I haddn&#8217;t seen chris, scott, and jacqui for about 6 months so we had some drinking up to do. it was quite expensive at the pub so we bought some nasty cheap beer and continued at home.
+I haddn't seen chris, scott, and jacqui for about 6 months so we had some drinking up to do. it was quite expensive at the pub so we bought some nasty cheap beer and continued at home.

-I&#8217;m using my French phone number again so if you want to contact me +33 (0)615 629 198
+I'm using my French phone number again so if you want to contact me +33 (0)615 629 198